 History of Sri Lanka is a source of great pride to both Sinhalese and Tamils therefore many amazing historical temples are found in Sri Lanka.
-All over the world, they are famous and many visitors are interested in watching these marvellous structures, paintings, statues etc in their own ways.
-There are set rules to entering a temple.
+All over the world, they are famous and many visitors are interested in watching these marvelous structures, paintings, statues, etc in their own ways.
+There are set rules for entering a temple.
 Sinhalese are people very particular about religious affairs and as tourists, you must take care to not offend their religious sentiments.

 The idea of entering a space that is so pious brings a lot of responsibility and this can be done by showing reverence in manners which they approve of, partly because we aren’t exactly aware of why they do a tradition a certain way.
 Shoes and socks must be removed before entering temples and bags must be submitted to the bag counters.
 Anuradhapura witnesses a great number of people who flock for religious ceremonies.
 It looks like a religious fest and Sinhalese are proud of it.
 Being cordial in the inner spaces of the temple, talking with sincerity and feeling like one of them are ways to getting fused in the energy of the crowd.
 Some of the most beautiful temples that you can always visit are the Munnessaram temple, the Muthiyagana temple and Kandy’s Temple of the Tooth.